 - plus water for thinning to the desired consistency

 Begin by placing the cauliflower florets on a baking sheet, drizzle with olive oil and a pinch of salt.
-Roast for about 25 minutes or until soft and golden.

-Note - The quantity of water will depend on how juicy your lemon is.
+Water: The quantity of water will depend on how juicy your lemon is.
 That's why it's important to start with a little water and only add more if you feel it's necessary.

 - cucumber slices or mini cucumbers